 ASAs also impose nationality requirements to protect national interests.
 Airlines are required to demonstrate that they are majority owned and controlled by nationals of the airline's home state.
 Should the Air Astana Group cease to be owned or controlled by Kazakhstani nationals or Kazakhstani corporations, the contracting states of such ASA could deny the Air Astana Group's landing rights.
-See "Limitation on Share Ownership by Non-Kazakhstani Nationals" and "Description of Share Capital and Certain Requirements of Kazakhstani Law" for more information.
+See "Description of Share Capital and Certain Requirements of Kazakhstani Law" for more information.